kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-c-instance/-init-.md

 `T` - The type of the instance.

-`instanceType` - The type of the object, *used for debug print only*.
+`createdType` - The type of the object, *used for debug print only*.